min2ha/ukwa-site/content/target/45843/index.en.md

   "subject": "Brexit"
 }

-# Mail Online: No 10 spin doctor who scribbled notes for his memoirs in meetings and a cry of rage from Brexit losers

 Sir Craig Oliver, the man Cameron recruited from the higher echelons of the BBC to become his spin-doctor-in-chief has published an instant account of the recent EU referendum campaign — from the losers’ perspective.